Winipedia/pyrig/docs/more/example-usage.md

 1. **Update `company-base/dev/configs/docs/mkdocs.py`**: Change colors, then do the same steps as above
 2. **Release** new version
-3. **Services update** → All docs sites automatically rebranded at GitHUb pages
+3. **Services update** → All docs sites automatically rebranded at GitHub Pages

 ### Scenario: New Microservice